Can Humans Change Their Fate? What Judaism, Christianity, and Islam Teach

 Key takeaways

-• All three Abrahamic faiths affirm both divine sovereignty and human moral responsibility — neither pure fatalism nor pure self-determination.
+• All three Abrahamic faiths affirm divine sovereignty over ultimate outcomes, but none endorses pure fatalism.

 FAQs

-Does the Bible say humans can change their fate?
+Does the Bible say humans can't control their own steps?

 0 Community answers